 Though AHKMED have been continually pegged as stoner rockers, the band’s sound is in fact an alternation of various sonic substances that also defies simple classification in terms of musical styles and sub-genres.
 The ten songs comprising Chicxulub cover the period from 2003 to 2005 and reside in the areas – more or less in chronological order than the album’s tracks succession – of muscular guitar rock, electric psychedelia, vertigo space rock, atmospheric experimental rock and post metal.
 The album includes two EP’s released by the band themselves: mostly instrumental “In Your Neck of the Dying Woods” of 2005 opens the album with four epic pieces; and six shorter, heavy dynamic, laconically sang tracks from “Ahkmed” of 2003 complete the picture.
 As a whole, their brand of guitar driven rock echoes not just stoner-metal genre staples, but also draws comparison to the spacier, noisier, and heavier contingent of post-rockers.
 (10 tracks - 65 min.)

 "Chicxulub is an ideal way to get in touch with this yet rather unknown heavy fuzz psychedelic post stoner rock band.
 Expect more sun-drenched desert rock from Ahkmed in the future.
-(Grade: 8/10)" – by Pascal Thiel of DisAgreement (Luxembourg) (December 2007).
+(Grade: 8/10)" – by Pascal Thiel at DisAgreement (Luxembourg) (December 2007).

 "Imagine Hawkwind, in their cosmic, amphetamine-driven prime, joining forces with Isis, and you have a nearly dead-on description of their sound...
 The fresh interpretation of a sound that some would already considered played-out makes Chicxulub worth it for any fan of heavy music." – by Andy O'Connor of Sonic Frontiers (USA) (January 2008).

 "Ahkmed start to mix things up pretty quick, cranking up the space rock, the fuzzbomb guitars kicking out utterly wicked Sabbathian stoner riffs, and then everything suddenly surging forward into a sick Krautrock style jam, acid guitar freaking out over propulsive amphetimine fueled drumming that cuts a swath across red desert wastelands, a burly soulful drawl comin' out of nowhere and describing mystical vistas, then stumbling back into muted druggy psychedelia, soaring cosmic drones and lengthy passages of spaced out ambience.
 The loud/soft, stomp-on-the-distortion dynamics are used to great effect on alot of these songs, but it's the massive crushing Krautrock rhythms and super zonked, fx-splattered guitar that wanders all over the horizon of Chicxulub that makes my eyes roll back into my head.
 Very crucial heavy psych - imagine Hawkwind, Finnish hypno-metallers Circle, the more recent Isis stuff, Acid Mothers Temple, Pink Floyd, Kyuss, and Monster Magnet rolled into one big fat bong blast of psychedelic stoner post-rock...
 Highly recommended to fans of heavy psychedelia.
-This album rules." – by Adam Wright of Crucial Blast (USA) (May 2008).
+This album rules." – by Adam Wright at Crucial Blast (USA) (May 2008).

 |CD | LP (Elektrohasch)||N/A|